nurbolatk/CSS-and-JS-projects/README.md

-My implementation of Wes Bos'es 30 days of Javascript course
+My implementation of Wes Bos's 30 days of Javascript course